Right to Choose ADHD: What SENCOs Need to Know in 2026

 The diagnosis does not create the evidence; it gives context to evidence that may already exist.
 Our full guide to barriers to learning explains how to present school-based evidence against local authority thresholds.

-It is also worth knowing that LAs have a legal duty to carry out an EHC needs assessment when requested by a parent, even if the school does not initiate the request.
+Parents can request an EHC needs assessment even if the school does not initiate it; the local authority must consider the request and decide within six weeks whether an assessment is necessary.
 Parents can request an assessment directly.
 If a family chooses to do this, the SENCO's role is to provide the school's evidence to the LA as part of the assessment process, not to determine whether the request is appropriate.

 A written response template, agreed with the headteacher and filed in the school's SEND policy folder, creates consistency and protects all parties.
 The following template is designed to be adapted for individual circumstances.
 It acknowledges the diagnosis, explains the school's process, commits to a clear timeline, and invites collaboration.